twilio-labs/mcp-te-benchmark/README.md

 1. **Time Efficiency:** Comparing the time it takes to complete tasks using MCP vs. traditional methods
 2. **API Efficiency:** Measuring the reduction in API calls when using MCP
 3. **Interaction Efficiency:** Evaluating if MCP reduces the number of interactions needed to complete tasks
+4. **Cost Efficiency** Evalutating if the added MCP context has an impact on Token Costs
-4. **Success Rate:** Determining if MCP improves the reliability of task completion
+5. **Success Rate:** Determining if MCP improves the reliability of task completion

 Negative percentage changes in duration, API calls, and interactions indicate improvements, while positive changes in success rate indicate improvements.